alysiahuggins/sharedRealEstateDapp/README.md

 - anyone can buy a share
 - only owners would see the update property button so that they can update the property details.

+The novelty here is the fact that when you uplaod your property for sale, ERC20 tokens that represent that house is automatically created and transferred to persons who purchase a piece of your property.

 ## Smart Contract Functionality Added
 - Create an ERC20 token for each property added
 - Transfer those adequate number ERC20 tokens to the person who bought a share of the property